Abusayid693/calendar-challenge-starter-demo/README.md

 1. JavaScript’s `Date` is going to be your friend here.
 You can also use the Moment library if you really want to.
 2. You can tell if two `Dates` are equal by just comparing their year, month, and date and see if all of those are the same
-3. You may want to create some sort of `getDatesForMonth` function which takes `year` and a `month` arguments and returns a date object for all 28 or 29 or 30 or 31 days in the month.
-Just a suggestion...
-4. You’re allowed to use whatever styling libraries you want, but no libraries that take care of the calendar logic!
-That would be cheating ;)

 ## Getting the app running